joelparkerhenderson/wordbooks/pages/payment-card-industry-data-security-standard/index.md

 * Protect stored cardholder data.

-* Encrypt transmission of cardholder data across open, public networks.
+* Encrypt transmission of cardholder data.

 * Use and regularly update anti-virus software.